 How popular is the baby name Tane in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Tane and check out all the blog posts that mention the name Tane.
+Plus, check out all the blog posts that mention the name Tane.

 New Zealand’s top Maori baby names of 2013 were announced last month.

 According to the Department of Internal Affairs and the Maori Language Commission (Te Taura Whiri i te Reo Maori), the country’s most popular Maori names of 2013* were Aria and Nikau.

 Here are the top 20 Maori girl names and Maori boy names of 2013:

 8. Te Ariki